 The first pharmaceutical processor dispensary opened in October 2020, making cannabis oil available to patients.

 Once I am registered in Virginia as a patient for cannabis oil, can I purchase cannabis products in other states?

-Some states will honor a Virginia patient registration card, allowing you to buy and consume cannabis products in these states.
+Some states will honor a Virginia medical marijuanas card, allowing you to buy and consume cannabis products in these states.
 However, this will depend on the state’s regulations pertaining to visitor purchase allowances.

 Virginia Board of Pharmacy: Registered Agent FAQ

 Who should register as a registered agent?